 How To Earn Boots Advantage Points

 You receive 4 points per £1 you spend in Boots, both online and in-stores.
-However, there are a few exemptions including baby and infant milk NHS prescriptions, postage stamps, gift cards and vouchers, mobile phone top-up cards.
+However, there are a few exemptions including baby and infant milk NHS prescriptions, postage stamps, gift cards and vouchers, and mobile phone top-up cards.

 So if you spend the following amounts you will earn the following points: